The Birmingham & Midland Institute – home of the SHA’s Sir Robert Ball Library

 The Sir Robert Ball Library currently comprises seven collections:

 See below for a full catalogue and library manual.

-You can download the current Library Manual plus Catalogue in Word and pdf formats from the following link:
+You can download the current update of the Library Manual plus Catalogue in MS Word and pdf formats from the following link:

 Organisations, educational establishments and institutions are welcome to print the SHA Library Manual & Catalogue off for reference in their libraries as long as all pages are made available as a complete issue.

 The late Roger Jones studies a scientific journal – these shelves are now full!